 Associate Investigator Dr Bridget Irvine

 This project is being conducted in collaboration with Associate Investigators from other institutions: Associate Professors Dave Nichols and Sally Jo Cunningham from Computer Science at the University of Waikato and Dr Tatiana Tkacukova from Linguistics at Birmingham City University.

-The research team recently presented at the International Online Dispute Resolution Forum in Auckland, and have published a paper in the International Journal on Online Dispute Resolution.
+The research team presented at the International Online Dispute Resolution Forum in Auckland, and have published a paper in the International Journal on Online Dispute Resolution.